zbalkan/zbalkan.github.io/_posts/2025-11-25-technitium-misp.md

 Technitium DNS Server is widely known as a powerful, privacy-oriented alternative to tools such as Pi-hole and AdGuard Home.
 It serves homelabs, tech-savvy users, and many small and medium-sized businesses seeking transparent, self-hosted DNS filtering.
 With clustering, rich configuration options, structured logging, and an extensible app model, Technitium now sits somewhere between **AdGuard Home** and **AdGuard Enterprise** in terms of flexibility—still self-hosted, still simple, but increasingly capable.
 Although it was *not* designed as a Protective DNS (PDNS) platform—and PDNS is usually delivered as SaaS—Technitium’s deterministic resolver and extensibility make it capable of **PDNS-style prevention** when coupled with curated intelligence.

 My earlier article on [Technitium and Wazuh](https://zaferbalkan.com/technitium/) described DNS as both a behavioral signal and an enforcement control.
 DNS queries appear early in the attack chain, often long before command-and-control channels stabilize.
 This recognition drove agencies such as [CISA](https://media.defense.gov/2025/Mar/24/2003675043/-1/-1/0/CSI-Selecting-a-Protective-DNS-Service-v1.3.PDF) and the [NCSC](https://www.ncsc.gov.uk/information/pdns) to formalize “Protective DNS (PDNS).”
 PDNS refers to resolvers that evaluate DNS queries against curated intelligence and block malicious domains with predictable logic and minimal architectural disruption.
-Version 14.2 of Technitium DNS, with its MISP integration, structured log export, and Extended DNS Errors, makes this PDNS-style operating model attainable in a fully self-hosted environment.
+Thanks to the recent developments of Technitium DNS, it has gotten closer this PDNS-style operating model attainable in a fully self-hosted environment.

 While the terminology may feel modern, DNS firewalling itself has **a history**.
 Paul Vixie outlined the concept of DNS reputation enforcement in 2010 in *Taking Back the DNS*, which introduced [Response Policy Zones (RPZ)](https://web.archive.org/web/20250711145552/https://circleid.com/posts/20100728_taking_back_the_dns/) as a mechanism for resolvers to apply reputation data.
 He later documented RPZ formally in the [first IETF draft](https://datatracker.ietf.org/doc/html/draft-vixie-dns-rpz-00).
-Years afterward, Xavier Mertens demonstrated a practical MISP-to-RPZ workflow in a well-known [SANS Internet Storm Center diary](https://isc.sans.edu/diary/24556), using Bind, a shell script, and RPZ zone files, which is the inspiratio for this article, hence the title.
+Years afterward, Xavier Mertens demonstrated a practical MISP-to-RPZ workflow in a well-known SANS Internet Storm Center diary in his called [DNS Firewalling with MISP](https://isc.sans.edu/diary/24556), using Bind, a shell script, and RPZ zone files, which is the inspiration for this effort of mine, hence the title.
 Whether we call it DNS firewalling or PDNS, the principle is more than a decade old.
 Technitium DNS does not yet implement RPZ—though it is on the roadmap—but its filtering pipeline delivers similar enforcement capabilities through its own native mechanisms.

 {% include gallery id="galleryGraph" caption="Technitium DNS server has a sleek web UI that you can monitor the DNS requests" %}